miquelindia90/MachineTranslationAPI/README.md

 2. Run the API server using the following command:

     ```bash
-    python3 api.py
+    python api.py
     ```
-    By default the API is run on localhost:5000
+    By default the API will be run on localhost:5000

 ## Supported Languages

 Here are the languages supported by the MachineTranslationAPI.
-The table below shows the BLEU scores for the individual single direction models (SDMT).
+The table below shows the BLEU scores for the individual SDMT models.

 | Language | SDMT BLEU (%) |
 |:--------:|:-------------:|